AniketDas89/GroveCodingChallenge/README.md

 # Prerequisites
-Make sure you have a Free Mapquest API Key (https://developer.mapquest.com/).
-Save this API Key to the environment variable MAPQUEST_API_KEY before running the script.
+Make sure you have a connection to the internet to be able to run the geocoding API from OSM